dtmf/quadraphonic-trunked-radio-player/README.md

 ## **trunk-recorder Configuration**

 To use this script, you must enable audioStreaming, and enable the simpleStream plugin in your trunk-recorder config.json.
-This enables JSON-based streaming of all channels and all systems to the script's UDP port.
+This example enables JSON-based streaming of all channels and all systems to the script's UDP port:

     "audioStreaming": true,

-    "plugins": \[{
+    "plugins": [{
         "name":"simpletream",
         "library":"libsimplestream.so",
-        "streams":\[{
+        "streams":[{
             "TGID":0,
             "useTCP":false,
             "address":"127.0.0.1",